nisheet-n/todo-task/README.md

 # ToDo Task

-ToDo application where you can create, upadate or delete your ToDos. 📒
+ToDo application where you can create, update or delete your ToDos. 📒
 <br>
 Also has a cool Authentication system!
 <br>